-This company wants to help you lower your medical bills (so long as you tip)
+This company wants to help you lower your medical bills (some catches may apply)

 The service is free, though Earnin asks its users for donations, though there are questions about how aggressively the company pushes users to “tip.”
 A report from the New York Post in March, said that the app promotes tipping by making the service easier to use for those that do.
 For instance, Earnin’s Balance Shield feature, which puts $100 into a user’s bank account if the balance gets perilously close to $0, is technically free, but can only be set up as an automatically recurring service with a tip.
 A common tip suggestion, according the New York Post, is $9 for a $100 one-week loan–a very high fee if it were mandatory.
 The company’s CEO, Ram Palaniappan, says tipping has injected meaningful capital into the company, though he declined to specify revenue or whether the company was profitable.

 But Earnin’s CEO insists he’s just trying to help customers pay their bills.
+In a pilot of more than 250 users that the company has been running since January, they say that they were able to reduce more than 400 bills an average of $100 (the average total bill was $740).
 “The purpose of the business is to fight unfairness,” says Palaniappan.
 Still, offering help to reduce medical debt marks a financial opportunity for the company by getting new users to download its app.
-In the pilot the company has been running since January, they claim that 90% of people who used the service got “some benefit,” though won’t specify what the benefits are or if any part of the service will require tipping, like its other products.
+The company also says that no features of the medical bill product will require tips to function.

 Certainly, there are a lot of people who need helping managing medical debt.
 About 66% of personal bankruptcies between 2013 and 2016 were because of medical debt, according to a study published in February.
 In January, a Gallup Poll showed the number of Americans without health insurance grew 2.8 percentage points since President Trump took office.
 More Americans are also underinsured than they were in 2010, meaning their health insurance doesn’t provide adequate financial coverage for their level of medical need, according to the Commonwealth Fund.
 Furthermore, Americans don’t have much in the way of savings.
 The Federal Reserve issued a report last year that said 40% of Americans in 2017 could not cover an unexpected $400 expense; more than a fifth could not pay their existing monthly bills.

-Note: This article has been updated to include the specific amount of medical bills reduced in the pilot and more information from the company on if any features will require tipping.